 Play Chase With Your Dog

-Roxy usually starts the game by grabbing her favorite Kong Jumbler ball, then I’ll run after her and she’ll try her best to keep away.
+Roxy usually starts the game by grabbing her favorite Kong Jumbler ball, then I’ll run after her and she’ll play keep-away.
 Rico joins in by going the opposite direction from me and we try to catch her.
-They have a blast!

-Set Up An Agility Course
+Set Up An Agility Course For Your Dog

 As they learn, you can add on new aspects to your home course.
 A great book on teaching your dog agility is “The Beginner’s Guide to Dog Agility” by Laurie Leach.

 There are even ways to keep your course budget-friendly by DIY-ing it!
 Use hula hoops for leaping through, PVC sticks for weaving, and boxes for crawling through.

 Looking for something a little more professional looking?
 There are a TON of options on Amazon!
-Outward Hound makes a great, affordable set with a hoop, weaves, and a tunnel!
+Outward Hound makes a great, affordable set with a hoop, weaves, and a tunnel.

 Nighttime Laser Pointer Chase

 Roxy dashes over anytime she hears the clink of her laser pointer and gets SO excited!

 Treat Your Dog To Frozen Snack Time